Event ID 7036 explained: service state changes for DFIR triage

 | order by InstallTime desc

-The DisplayName from 7036 won't always literally equal ServiceName from 7045 (one is display, one is short) — match heuristically or precompute a map for the small set of services that matter.
+DisplayName from 7036 will not always literally equal ServiceName from 7045 (one is display, one is short).
+Match heuristically or precompute a map for the small set of services that matter.

 index=wineventlog SourceName="Service Control Manager" EventCode=7036